Beans belong to a large family with about 18000 members.

 You do not have to use any chemical fertilizer for your beans once they are regularly fed with this fertilizer.

-- Can be applied to vegetables in container or garden soil
+- Can be applied to vegetables in containers or garden soil

 - Can be used as a starter fertilizer, transplant fertilizer, top-dress fertilizer, and compost tea